- Quick start guide

 - Send a test SMS message

 The first screenshot shows you how to start the connection procedure to connect your SMS gateway system to an CIMD2 service provider.
 To do this, you need to create an CIMD2 client connection.
-Click on the "Add new connection ..." as you can see on the Figure 1.
+To create this new connection, go for the Connections panel in the dashboard and click on the "Add new connection..." link.
+(Highlighted in Figure 2)

 Example CIMD2 PDU